All we want to do is make sense. Make sense of things around us, why we exist, our actions, and the outcomes we face.

 A form of market failure where those who benefit from resources, goods, or services do not pay for them, which results in an under-provision of those goods or services.
 If someone builds a lighthouse, all sailors will benefit from its illumination.

 When people are asked how much they value a particular public good, with that value measured in terms of how much money they would be willing to pay, their tendency is to under-report their valuations.

-When bad news are revealed, there may be many more related negative events yet to be revealed.
-There's never just one cockroach in the kitchen.
+When bad news is revealed, there may be many more related negative events yet to be revealed.
+There’s never just one cockroach in the kitchen.

 A subject in game theory indicating a strategy that is impenetrable by competitors once initiated.
 The evolutionary stable strategy creates a form of Nash equilibrium that is “evolutionarily” stable: once it is fixed in a population, natural selection alone is sufficient to prevent alternative strategies from successfully invading.

 Two conditions must be present for such a circumstance:

 Primary source: John Maynard Smith

 Known unknowns are risks one is aware of, such as canceled flights or worker injuries.
 Unknown unknowns are risks coming from situations that are so out of this world that they are not imagined in advance.

 A term borrowed from physics, critical mass is the minimum amount of something required to sustain itself going forward.
 In the scene of social networks, critical mass refers to the number of adopters for a system that is required for the further adoption rate to be self-sustaining.
 In nuclear physics, it’s the smallest amount of fissile material needed for a sustained nuclear chain reaction.

 A pricing strategy by which a good or service is offered for free to spur the growth of adoption but with a price charged for proprietary features or functionality.
 The business strategy has been used in the software industry since the 1980s.